 IMBA will celebrate its tenth-annual Take a Kid Mountain Biking Day (TKMBD) on Saturday, October 4, 2013.
 This is a great opportunity for you to share your passion for pedaling with kids!

 What is Take a Kid Mountain Biking Day?

 TKMBD is an annual celebration held on the first Saturday of October.
 The event, developed and coordinated by IMBA, strives to encourage communities around the world to join together and ride mountain bikes with youth.
-Last year, we had more than 13,000 participants at hundreds of events across the globe, including: Italy, Australia, South Africa, Canada, Malaysia, and Mexico.
-Informal or formal, one child or one hundred children, TKMBD celebrates the joy of riding in the dirt.
+Over the years we've had tens of thousands of kids participate from across the globe, including: Italy, Australia, South Africa, Canada, Malaysia, and Mexico.
+Informal or formal, one child or 100 children, TKMBD celebrates the joy of riding in the dirt.